Buck Naked Demo Skis

 "They do everything I want them to, they far exceeded my already high expectation"

-- Harrison Buck (pictured at right on one of those deeper days)
+- Harrison Buck (pictured on one of those deeper days)

 To help provide the best fit possible Parlor makes each ski in three flexes: soft, medium and stiff.
 Flex is determined through height/weight and skier style.
 The right flex allows a skier to access all of the contact points and performance of the ski: so the skier controls the ski and not the other way around.
 Medium is the default choice and appropriate for most riders.